abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

       If not, the method returns ``false``.
 If all the due times are respected, the method returns ``true``.

+    The output of the above command line is:

+    ..  code-block:: bash

+        TSPTW instance of type da Silva-Urrutia format Solution is feasible!
+        Loaded obj value: 378, Computed obj value: 387 Total computed travel time: 391
+        TSPTW file DSU_n20w20.001.txt (n=21, min=2, max=59, sym? yes)
+        (!! n20w20.001 16.75 391 )

+    As you can see, the recorded objective value in the solution file is ``378`` while the value of the computed objective value is ``387``.
+The difference arises because the distance matrix computed is different from the one really used
+    to compute the objective value of the solution.
+We refer again the reader to the remark on *Travel-time Computation* from Jeffrey Ohlmann and Barrett Thomas cited above.
+If you take the right distance matrix as in the López-Ibáñez-Blum format, you get:

+    ..  code-block:: bash

+        TSPTW instance of type López-Ibáñez-Blum format
+        Solution is feasible!
+        Loaded obj value: 378, Computed obj value: 378 Total computed travel time: 387
+        TSPTW file LIB_n20w20.001.txt (n=21, min=2, max=57, sym? yes)

+    Now both the given objective value and the computed one are equal.
+Note that the total *travel* time is a bit longer:
+    ``387`` for a total distance of ``378``.
+The difference indicates that some waiting time was needed in order to begin the service after the ready times for some clients.

     You also can print a report on the instance and the solution given and print the distance matrix.
     This program relies entirely on the ``TSPTWData`` class we see next.